Zeyad-Abdelreheem/Face-detection/README.md

 # Face-detection
-This repo goes through the object detection pipeline and takes the face as an example
+This repo goes through the object detection pipeline and takes the face as an example you can replace the faces dataset by any object that VGG16 was trained on

 # The expected output
 <img src="/face_test.png" alt="face" title="test image">